fcarvalhopacheco/whots18-data-report/docs/source/6_section.md

 ## Moored and Shipboard ADCP comparisons

-The contour plots in {numref}`whots18deploy_adcp_contour1.png`, {numref}`whots18deploy_adcp_contour2.png`,
-{numref}`whots18recover_adcp_contour1.png`, and
-{numref}`whots18recover_adcp_contour2.png` present a comparison of the zonal and meridional current components captured by both the shipboard 75 kHz ADCP from the Oscar Sette and the moored 300 kHz ADCP at the WHOTS-18 mooring site.
-These plots provide insights into the consistency and discrepancies between shipboard and moored ADCP measurements throughout the WHOTS-18 and WHOTS-19 cruises.
+The contour plots in {numref}`whots18deploy_adcp_contour1.png`, and {numref}`whots18deploy_adcp_contour2.png` present a comparison of the zonal and meridional current components captured by both the shipboard 75 kHz ADCP from the Oscar Sette and the moored 300 kHz ADCP at the WHOTS-18 mooring site.
+These plots provide insights into the consistency and discrepancies between shipboard and moored ADCP measurements throughout the WHOTS-18 cruise.
+Similar moored ADCP comparisons with the WHOTS-19 cruise shipboard ADCP ({numref}`whots18recover_adcp_contour1.png`, and {numref}`whots18recover_adcp_contour2.png`) were not possible because the moored ADCPs stopped working before the mooring was recovered.

 ### WHOTS-18 Deployment Comparison